Frequently asked questions

 If you’re interested in a buy-to-let mortgage, or BTL mortgage, then contact us and let us know you’re looking to buy-to-let.
 You’ll be connected with a dedicated BTL specialist who will walk you through the process and help you start your property portfolio.

 16. How much can I borrow?

 This depends on your circumstances and what mortgage you’re applying for but is typically based on an affordability calculation and the lender’s policies.
-Our team is well-versed with helping homeowners find the right mortgage; contact us today and we’ll put you in touch with an expert advisor who will clear up how much you can borrow.
+Our team is well-versed with helping homeowners find the right mortgage; contact us today and we’ll put you in touch with an expert advisor from our parent company who will clear up how much you can borrow.

 17. How much will a mortgage cost each month?

 Mortgage repayments differ according to your specific contract.
 The loan-to-value ratio, length of the term, and interest rate all determine your monthly repayments.
-Once you contact our team, a specialist advisor will help you understand what mortgages are available to you and how much you’ll need to pay every month.
+Once you contact our team, a specialist advisor from our parent company James Alexander FS will help you understand what mortgages are available to you and how much you’ll need to pay every month.